 Once you’ve checked into The Commodore, put on your walking shoes and go enjoy this town!

-- Walk around the town.
-Start with coffee at Dimples, look at local art in Buffalo River Artisans, shop at Sparky & Ringo’s, look at the arrangement’s in O’Bryan’s Flowers & Gifts, try on beautiful jewelry at Custom Creations and antique at Miss Mary Pauline’s.
+Start with coffee at Dimples, look at local art in Buffalo River Artisans, shop at Sparky & Ringo’s, look at the arrangements in O’Bryan’s Flowers & Gifts, try on beautiful jewelry at Custom Creations and antique at Miss Mary Pauline’s.

-- Appreciate the arts.
 The town of Linden is covered with beautiful murals.
 Even their trash cans have beautiful art on them!
 Linden Tennessee hosts the Blooming Arts festival every March, a writer’s conference in April, music workshops you name it!
 It’s such a creative town and everyone seems to have a side business in the arts.
-If you fancy yourself an artist, the Commodore Hotel has a painting class on Saturday’s that are so fun!
+If you fancy yourself an artist, the Commodore Hotel has a painting class on Saturdays that is so fun!

 Few Things You Need to Know about Linden Tennessee

-- Carry cash.
-A few places in town don’t accept card so either carry some cash with you or make a trip to the ATM at the town bank.
+A few places in town don’t accept cards so either carry some cash with you or make a trip to the ATM at the town bank.

 Do you leave the city when you’re feeling stressed and overwhelmed?
 Where do you like to go?
 Share with me in a comment below!